 In the event you get to the last day of your trip and still have snack or quick service credits, use them to take home some edible souvenirs.
 Instead of letting these credits go to waste, use them on prepackaged treats, such as cookies, rice krispie treats, or candy, that you can take home with you.

 You can use one quick service credit for three snacks if bought in the same transaction.
-While this is not the wisest use of these credits, it is a smart way to use them instead of letting them expire without being used when you leave Disney World.
+While this is not the wisest use of these credits, it is a smart way to use them at the last minute instead of letting them expire.